Death (metal band): Early history (1983–1985)

+Record deal and Scream Bloody Gore (1986-1987)

 Schuldiner and Reifert recorded the Mutilation demo in April 1986, which led to a deal with Combat Records.
 That summer, they began recording their first album, which was abandoned and written off as a mistake after Combat was not satisfied with the recording, which Reifert blamed on the studio engineers.
 In November 1986, the band was sent to Los Angeles to re-record the album at The Music Grinder with Randy Burns, which the band felt optimistic about due to his work on Possessed's Seven Churches.
 The basic tracks were recorded in a couple of days, while the bass, lead guitars and vocals were recorded by Schuldiner at Rock Steady Studios, which was also in L.A.

 Scream Bloody Gore was released in 1987, widely considered a genre template for death metal.
 The band briefly had a second guitar player, John Hand, but he did not appear on the album (though his photo did).
-By this time Schuldiner had moved back to Florida, splitting with Reifert who had chosen to remain in California, where he went on to form Autopsy.
-However, before he moved to Florida, Schuldiner and Reifert recruited Steve Di Giorgio of Sadus and rehearsed for live shows, which never took place.
+Schuldiner and Reifert recruited Steve Di Giorgio of Sadus and rehearsed in Concord for live shows, which never took place as Schuldiner decided to move back to Florida.
+Reifert had chosen to remain in California, where he went on to form Autopsy.
 Once back in Florida, Schuldiner teamed up with former bandmate Rick Rozz and two members of Rozz's band Massacre, Terry Butler and Bill Andrews.